-His books include, La arquitectura elocuente (1999), El atlas del Rey Planeta (3rd. ed.
+His books include La arquitectura elocuente (1999), El atlas del Rey Planeta (3rd. ed.
 2003), and Images of Discord.
 Poetics and Politics of the Sacred Image in 15th century Spain (Spanish ed.
-2007; english translation, Harvey Miller, forthcoming).
-He has recently published on artists such as Luis de Morales, Ribera, or Zurbarán.
+2007; English translation, Harvey Miller, forthcoming).
+Additionally, in recent years he has published on artists such as Luis de Morales, Ribera, or Zurbarán.